Terrorism and Insurgency

 Abstract: How has maritime security evolved since 2001, and what challenges exist moving forward?
 This report provides an overview of the current state of maritime security with an emphasis on port security.
 It examines new risks that have arisen over the last twenty years, the different types of security challenges these risks pose, and how practitioners can better navigate these challenges.
 Building on interviews with 37 individuals immersed in maritime security protocols, we identify five major challenges in the modern maritime security environment: (1) new domains for exploitation, (2) big data and information processing, (3) attribution challenges, (4) technological innovations, and (5) globalization.
 We explore how these challenges increase the risk of small-scale, high-probability incidents against an increasingly vulnerable Marine Transportation System (MTS).
 We conclude by summarizing several measures that can improve resilience-building and mitigate these risks.

-Fighting the Hydra: Combatting Vulnerabilities in Leaderless Resistance Networks (with Kaitlyn Robinson and Lauren Blasco)
+Fighting the Hydra: Combatting Vulnerabilities in Leaderless Resistance Networks (with Kaitlyn Robinson, Lauren Blasco, and Anastasia Strouboulis)

 Abstract: Why do contemporary Racially-Motivated Violent Extremist (RMVE) movements champion “leaderless resistance,” and how can practitioners combat this organizational strategy?
 To answer this question, we draw on insights from military planning to identify why this online network structure provides the RMVE community its primary source of power, or “center of gravity.”
 We then use this information to deconstruct the movement’s operational activities including its critical capabilities and critical requirements to perpetrate these actions.
 Based on these requirements, we identify key vulnerabilities to undercut the movement’s resilience and growth as well as the most effective policy interventions.